vmdt/gomonitor/README.md

 ### Run services
 Before running project, keeping in mind you installed make package on your machine.

-Using this command for each service to run
+Using this command for running each service
 ```bash
   make run
 ```